Bottom-tier Character Tomozaki: Anime

 An anime adaptation was announced by Yūki Yaku and Gagaga Bunko on October 11, 2019, which was later confirmed to be a television series on March 21, 2020.
 The series was animated by Project No.9 and directed by Shinsuke Yanagi, with Fumihiko Shimo handling series composition, and Akane Yano designing the characters.
 Hiromi Mizutani composed the music.

-The series aired from January 8 to March 26, 2021 on AT-X, Tokyo MX, and BS11.
+The 12-episode series aired from January 8 to March 26, 2021, on AT-X, Tokyo MX, and BS11.
 The opening theme song is "Life Easy?" (人生イージー？, Jinsei Ījī?), while the ending theme song is "Ayafuwa Asterisk" (あやふわアスタリスク, Ayafuwa Asutarisuku), both performed by Dialogue+.
-The series ran for 12 episodes.
 An OVA is bundled with the third Blu-ray and DVD volume of the series, which was released on May 7, 2021.
 Another OVA is bundled with the fourth Blu-ray and DVD volume of the series, which was released on June 2, 2021.

-Funimation licensed the series outside of Asia and streamed it on its website in North America and the British Isles, in Europe through Wakanim, and in Australia and New Zealand through AnimeLab.
+Funimation licensed the series and streamed it on its website in North America and the British Isles, in Europe through Wakanim, and in Australia and New Zealand through AnimeLab.
 On March 11, 2021, Funimation announced the series would receive an English dub, with the first episode premiering the next day.
 Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.
-Children's Playground Entertainment has licensed the series in Southeast Asia, and released it on Aniplus Asia and Bilibili.
+In Southeast Asia, the series has been simulcast on Aniplus Asia.

-On January 14, 2022, it was announced that a new anime project was green-lit.
-It was later confirmed that the project is a 13-episode second season titled Bottom-Tier Character Tomozaki 2nd Stage.
+On January 14, 2022, it was announced that a new anime project was green-lit, which was later confirmed to be a 13-episode second season, titled Bottom-tier Character Tomozaki 2nd Stage, with the cast and staff from the previous season reprising their roles.
+It aired from January 3 to March 27, 2024.
+The opening theme song is "Easy?
+Hard?
+But Let's Move On!" (イージー？ハード？しかして進めっ！, Ījī?
+Hādo?
+Shikashite Susume!), while the ending theme song is "Because It's Not Someone" (誰かじゃないから, Dareka Janai Kara), both performed again by Dialogue+.
+Part of the story in the fourth volume of the novel series was trimmed to leave more time for the story afterwards.